andybezaire/TDDKit/Sources/TDDKit/TDDKit.docc/TDDKit.md

 # ``TDDKit``

-A grouping of helpers used to improve the testing experience.
+Helping you improve the test driven development experience in *Swift*.

 ## Overview

 TDD is a great way to write code.
-It improves code quality and brings great joy. 😊
+It improves code quality and brings great *joy*. 😊

-But it also brings a lot of boilerplate.
+But it also brings a lot of **boilerplate**. 🤬

-These test helpers are designed with TDD in mind.
-They can help with writing tests that are clear and reduce boilerplate code.
+``TDDKit`` is designed with TDD in mind.
+These opinionated helpers keep you writing great tests that are clear, concise and to-the-point.

 ## Topics

 ### Essentials
-- <doc:Ge>
+- <doc:GettingStarted>

 ### Asserting Equal